United States v. E. C. Knight Co.: Later developments

-Although the decision was never expressly overturned, the Court later retreated from its position in a series of cases such as Swift and Company v.
-United States, which have defined various steps of the manufacturing process as part of commerce.
+Although the decision was never expressly overturned, four years later in Addyston Pipe and Steel Co. v.
+United States (1899), the Court applied the Sherman Act to hold an industrial combination unlawful, though without questioning the E.C.
+Knight ruling directly.
+The E.C.
+Knight precedent remained substantially undisturbed until the Court's 1905 decision in Swift and Company v.
+United States, which defined various steps of the manufacturing process as part of commerce through the "stream of commerce" doctrine.
 Eventually, E.C.
 Knight came to be a precedent narrowed to its precise facts, with no other force.